astonzhang/KDD19-tutorial/README.md

 Target Audience
 --------
-We are targeting engineers, scientists, and instructors in the  eld of natural language processing, data mining, text mining, deep learning, machine learning, and arti cial intelligence.
-While the audience with a good background in these areas would bene t most of this tutorial, it will give general audience and newcomers an introductory pointer to the presented materials.
+We are targeting engineers, scientists, and instructors in the field of natural language processing, data mining, text mining, deep learning, machine learning, and artificial intelligence.
+While the audience with a good background in these areas would benefit the most from this tutorial, it will give general audience and newcomers an introductory pointer to the presented materials.

 Agenda